 Start with the question examiners are actually asking

-Most banks frame AI governance as a technology question.
+Most banks still frame AI governance as a technology question.
 Examiners frame it as a control question.
-They are not trying to decide whether OCR is good, whether language models are interesting, or whether your vendor demo looked polished.
-They are trying to decide whether a control environment exists around a system that affects credit analysis.
+They are not trying to decide whether OCR is impressive or whether a language model can summarize tax returns.
+They are trying to decide whether the bank understands what this tool does, where it sits in the credit process, and what happens when it is wrong.

 Section 02